Johse/powerload-utilities/README.md

 * **IDB.Translate.BCP:** Creates a BCP-package from the content of the Intermediate Database.

 ### Additions
+To use the powerLoad utilities you need to have the bcpToolkit installed and lisenced.
 For reviewing the BCP-package that is created from the IDB there is the tool **bcpViewer**, which is part of the bcpToolkit.
 Please find the description of the bcpViewer on the Product Documentation [coolOrange bcpToolkit](https://www.coolorange.com/wiki/doku.php?id=bcptoolkit).

 ## Prerequsites